Add Harmonic Content to Your Mix with Vitamin by Waves Audio

-Hardware and software units which can introduce extra harmonic content to an instrument or group of tracks is something that emerged on the market in recent decades.
-Specifically, in the last decade, these types of units got a significant boost in terms of their quality.
-Today, we have some impressive sounding software units at our disposal.
-One of these software units which operates uniquely is Vitamin Sonic Enhancer designed by Waves Audio.
+Hardware and software units that can introduce extra harmonic content to an instrument or group of tracks emerged on the market in recent decades.
+Specifically, in the last decade, these types of units got a significant boost in quality.
+Today, we have some impressive-sounding software units at our disposal.
+One of these software units that operates uniquely is Vitamin Sonic Enhancer, designed by Waves Audio.

 Vitamin Sonic Enhancer by Waves Audio